Catastrophe in Elastic Tensegrity Frameworks: Algebraic reformulation

 For $ij \in C$ let

 an algebraic energy function $\widetilde{Q}_y$.
 The subscript emphasizes possible dependency~on~$y \in Y$.

-To study the stability set $\mathcal{S}_y$ we look at the critical points of $\widetilde{Q}_y(x, \delta)$ subject to $(x, \delta) \in \mathcal{G}_y$.
-A point $(x, \delta) \in \mathcal{G}_y$ is a critical point of the energy function $\widetilde{Q}$ if the gradient $\nabla \tilde{Q}$ is orthogonal to the tangent space of $\mathcal{G}_y$ at $(x, \delta)$.
-If the variety $\mathcal{G}_y$ is a complete intersection, i.e., the codimension of $\mathcal{G}_y$ equals $|E|$, then we can directly apply the technique of Lagrange multipliers to compute the critical points.
+To study the stability set $\mathcal{S}_y$ we look at the critical points of $\widetilde{Q}_y(x, \delta)$ subject to $(x, \delta) \in (\mathcal{G}_y)_\R$.
+A point $(x, \delta) \in (\mathcal{G}_y)_\R$ is a critical point of the energy function $\widetilde{Q}_y$ if the gradient $\nabla \widetilde{Q}_y$ is orthogonal to the tangent space of $(\mathcal{G}_y)_\R$ at $(x, \delta)$.
+If the algebraic set $\mathcal{G}_y$ is a complete intersection, i.e., the codimension of $\mathcal{G}_y$ equals $|E|$, then we can directly apply the technique of Lagrange multipliers to compute the critical points.
 In the following, we assume for ease of exposition that this is the case.
 However, this is not a critical assumption and the results can be extended to non-complete intersection by using standard numerical nonlinear algebra techniques for randomizing overdetermined systems (see \cite[Chapter 13]{Sommese:Wampler:2005}).

-We introduce the variables $\lambda_{ij}$ for $ij \in E$ to act as \textit{Lagrange multipliers} and~let
+Throughout the article we will assume that $\mathcal{G}_y$ is smooth, since at non-manifold points the first-order conditions for critical points are not applicable.
+This is really a requirement on the choice of $y \in \Omega \subset Y$.
+In particular, $\mathcal{G}_y$ should be nonempty and smooth for all $y \in \Omega$.
+Singular configuration spaces of the underlying bar and joint framework would introduce even more difficulties than we address here, and the behavior of local minima would be highly complicated.
+The disappearance of local minima on smooth configuration spaces is already difficult and interesting, and this is our topic.
+Both Zeeman's catastrophe machine and the larger example we discuss in Section \ref{section:elastic-four-bar} have $\mathcal{G}_y$ smooth for every $y \in \Omega$, but still display interesting catastrophic behavior which can be predicted or avoided using our methods.